MicrosoftDocs/azure-aks-docs/articles/aks/deploy-mongodb-cluster.md

 ## Connect to the Percona Server

-1. To connect to Percona Server for MongoDB you need to construct the MongoDB connection URI string.
-It includes the credentials of the admin user, which are stored in the Secrets object:
+To connect to Percona Server for MongoDB, you need to construct the MongoDB connection URI string.
+It includes the credentials of the admin user, which are stored in the Secrets object.

-    List the Secrets objects.
+1. List the Secrets objects using the `kubectl get` command.

     ```bash
-    #List the Secrets objects
     kubectl get secrets -n ${AKS_MONGODB_NAMESPACE}
     ```